Dog Bite Attorney in Seattle

 Dog bites can be severe and distressing, leading to both physical injuries and emotional scars.
 In Seattle, victims of dog bites have specific legal rights to pursue compensation for their injuries.
 Washington state law holds dog owners strictly liable if their pet bites another person in a public place or lawfully on private property.
 This means that as a victim, you do not have to prove negligence—only that the incident occurred.

-At Alvandi Law Group, P.C., we are committed to helping Seattle residents navigate the aftermath of such incidents.
+At Alvandi Law Group, P.C., our dog bite lawyers in Seattle are committed to helping Seattle residents navigate the aftermath of such incidents.
 Our focus is on ensuring you receive fair compensation for medical expenses, lost wages, and other damages resulting from a dog bite.
 With our contingency fee structure, you will not pay unless we win your case, which reduces the financial burden for you.

 Call (800) 980-6905 or contact us online today to schedule a free consultation with our Seattle dog bite lawyer.